jrotieno/veclab.github.io/pages/ivy-kombe.md

 </p>

 <p class="text-justify">
-My PhD project provides an opportunity to study such processes and how they can be applied in interupting disease transmission.
+My PhD project provides an opportunity to study such processes and their application in interupting disease transmission.
 </p>
 </div>